benjamin-rood/abm-cp/doc/rbb_vp.md

 #### 2. Visual Search ####
-	SEARCH PREY population of SECTORS within vsr: where FIND PREY ⟮ ∂ * γ * colour∂ ⟯ > vsrSearchChance
+	SEARCH PREY population of SECTORS within vsr: where FIND PREY ⟮ ∂ * 𝛄 * colour∂ ⟯ > vsrSearchChance
 	IF FIND PREY: Jump to ATTACK
 	ELSE: Jump to PATROL